+II.
+"Major modification"

-HH.
-"Major modification" means any physical change in or change in the method of operation of a major stationary source that would result in a significant emissions increase of a regulated new source review pollutant, and a significant net emissions increase of that pollutant from the major stationary source.
-Any significant emissions increase from any emissions units or net emissions increase at a major stationary source that is significant for volatile organic compounds oxides of nitrogen shall be considered significant for ozone.
+(1) Means any physical change in or change in the method of operation of a major stationary source that would result in: a significant emissions increase of a regulated new source review pollutant; and a significant net emissions increase of that pollutant from the major stationary source.

+(2) Any significant emissions increase from any emissions units or net emissions increase at a major stationary source that is significant for volatile organic compounds or oxides of nitrogen shall be considered significant for ozone.

-(1) A physical change or change in the method of operation shall not include:
+(3) A physical change or change in the method of operation shall not include: